|Traffic congestion at the Beauregard Street/Little River Turnpike intersection on a weekday evening.|

 The task force, convened by Mason Supervisor Penny Gross, will provide community input as Fairfax County officials develop a plan for guiding future development and transportation improvements in Lincolnia.

 Gross told the group at its first meeting Feb.
-22 their goal is to determine what Lincolnia should be like in the next decade and beyond.
+22 that its goal is to determine what Lincolnia should be like in the next decade and beyond.

 The work of the task force is focused on the 200 acres around the intersection of Beauregard Street and Little River Turnpike.
 That is a small part of the Lincolnia Planning District, which comprises 2,000 acres, stretching from Old Columbia Pike almost to the beltway.